 Teaching is delivered through a combination of lectures, seminars and tutorials using a wide range of learning activities.
 You will experience small group tutorials during your First and Second year module studies.
 This ensures you will be highly skilled in time for your placements, year abroad experience and final year studies.

 Over the duration of your course a range of assessment techniques will be used.
 Types of assessment include; essays, assignments, exams, multiple choice tests, online tests, group reports, and portfolio work.
-The weighting between exams and coursework varies between modules and years, but exams still play a major role.
+The weighting between exams and coursework varies between modules and years, but exams still play a major role

 You will gain valuable new skills which prepare you for work, graduate entry into management training programmes, or further study.
-Our recent graduates have gained employment with leading companies including:

 We teach the skills that employers need and as a result, our graduates enjoy excellent international career prospects.